Little Fighter 2: Game modes

 Difficulty can be set to Easy, Normal, Difficult or CRAZY! for all modes except demo.
 The code can be used in VS and Stage Mode.
 There is also a small online game feature which enables you to connect and experience any of the modes listed above with another person.

 Version 2.0 added Playback Recording, a new mode that allows for playback of recorded gameplay.
 It also added Survival Stage, a new independent stage in Stage Mode, in which players fight their way through as many waves of opponents as they can before they die.

+In the remastered version of Little Fighter 2 players are able to connect directly through the Steam matchmaking system, no longer requiring port forwarding which was required if players wanted to play with someone not on their local network.

 Reception

 The November 2007 edition of PC World magazine described the game as addictive and easy to play.

 Legacy

 Hero Fighter and Hero Fighter X

 Hero Fighter is a free web-based beat 'em up created solely by Marti Wong.
 This game is still under development but an alpha version was released in the end of July 2009.
 The game has seven characters: Drew, a boxer good at close range; Lucas, a swordsman who is a balanced all-rounder; Shawn, an archer; Jenny, a defensive spear-wielding fighter (introduced in Version 1.04); Gordon, a mid ranged axe-fighter (introduced in Version 1.05); Jason, a boomerang and dagger thrower; and Taylor, a magician specialises in healing and creating clones.